AndRemy/CinExperience/README.md

 # CinExperience
-Text mining project to understand what drives students of San Francisco to the movie theaters.
-You can access the Web Dashboard <a href="https://andremy88.shinyapps.io/CinExperience/" target="_blank">here</a> .
+Text mining project built using shiny dashboard and R to understand what drives students of San Francisco to the movie theaters.
+You can access the Web Dashboard [here](https://andremy88.shinyapps.io/CinExperience/).
-In case is not reachable, contact me ([Andre Remy](mailto:andreremy88@gmail.com)) and ask me to start the application.
+In case the dashboard is not reachable, contact me ([Andre Remy](mailto:andreremy88@gmail.com)) and ask me to start the application.

 ## The Challenge
 While talking between different colleagues, we found that most of us like to watch movies; but there was one problem.